COOPER'S RESEARCH

 (C) Understanding the basic components involved in vesicular release at nerve terminals.

-(D) Sterological methods for characterization of synaptic structures.
+(E) Sterological methods for characterization of synaptic structures.

 Research goals of my laboratory are to understand the physiological mechanisms involved in synaptic plasticity among neurons in vivo and in situ.
 The phasic and tonic motor neurons associated with crayfish neuromuscular junctions (NMJ) lend themselves for relatively easy physiological and molecular experimentation.
 With electrophysiological tools, the intrinsic differences in synaptic efficacy of tonic and phasic neurons are being investigated.
 In addition, we are investigating the mechanisms underlying the synaptic plasticity involved during the experimentally induced transformation of phasic to tonic motor neurons.
 In this system of phasic, tonic and transformed phasic motor nerve terminal, we are assessing the effects of neuromodulators, known to be present in the crayfish hemolymph.
 In addition, we are examining the role of neuromodulators on alterations of activity in primary sensory neurons and the integration of the sensory input.
 Molecular based projects are aimed at determining which particular proteins are utilized during the various stages of synaptic transmission.

-Recently, I have broadened my research goals to understand how animals can alter properties of neurotransmission by their behaviors which are expressed during development and in the adult stages when animals are subjected to various physiological and ecological stresses.
+I have also broadened my research goals to understand how animals can alter properties of neurotransmission by their behaviors which are expressed during development and in the adult stages when animals are subjected to various physiological and ecological stresses.
 This line of research encompasses genetic, physiological, behavioral and evolutionary aspects of the organisms under investigation (visual crayfish, blind cave crayfish, and Drosophila).
 An example of one aspect of this broad, life encompassing research interest is when 2 crayfish are placed together they will fight until one of the combatants withdraws.
 The success is based largely on physical size.
 The establishment of dominant and submissive individuals by behaviors have an effect on survival and reproduction of the species.
 A number of recent findings have implicated the levels of neuromodulators in the nervous system to be the sole factor in establishing a dominant or submissive status.
 The amine, serotonin in particular, has been implicated in the control of aggression in crustaceans and most vertebrate species, including humans.
 I plan to substantiate if serotonin really is a major player in establishing the behavioral status of crayfish by bioassays of the levels in the blood while animals are establishing their social status.
 Various factors such as the state of hunger, visual cues, parasitism and pheromones are currently being addressed in relation to social status among crayfish in my laboratory.
 We are also addressing learned verus innate behaviors among visual, visual impaired and cave adapted blind crayfish in establishing combats and posturing positions.
 This will bring us full circle to genetic variations over evolutionary time scales among species and the effects of neuromodulators on neural circuits which have evolved to carry out given behaviors.

 Multiple research disciplines are being examined separately but they are all interrelated.
 With the successful outcome of published findings over the last 4 years from my laboratory, I believe this approach will continue to bare fruit.